willnorris/imageproxy/README.md

    available memory and is not recommended for production systems)
  - directory on local disk (e.g. `/tmp/imageproxy`) - will cache images
    on disk, limited to the size specified in the `-cacheSize` flag.
+ - s3 URL (e.g. `s3://s3-us-west-2.amazonaws.com/my-bucket`) - will cache
+   images on Amazon S3.
+This requires either an IAM role and instance profile with access to your your bucket or `AWS_ACCESS_KEY_ID` and `AWS_SECRET_KEY` environmental parameters set.

 For example, to cache files on disk, allowing up to 100MB of space: